syedmouaazfarrukh/learning-resource-dump/azure/003-az-streaming-analytics.md

         - `Write outputs` to *Azure Data Lake Gen 2*, *Azure SQL Database*, *Azure Synapse Analytics* etc
     - Guarantees `once event processing` and `at-least once event delivery`
     - Provides checkpoints to maintain/check etl jobs

+- ASA Jobs & Clusters
+    - Jobs will process the data
+    - Inputs
+        - Azure Event Hubs
+        - Azure IoT Hub
+        - Azure Blob storage
+        - Azure Data Lake Storage Gen2
+        - *Can `reference inputs` used to ingest static data to augment the real-time event stream data.*
+    - Outputs
+        - Supports a wide range of outputs
+            - loads them into a data lake or data warehouse
+            - Append data to a dataset in Power BI
+            - Writes the results of stream processing to an event hub.
+    - Queries
+        - EventProcessedUtcTime
+        - When using an *Event Hubs input*, a field named EventQueuedUtcTime to record time of event queued in Hub